UPDATED 3/10/17, stay tuned.

 I understand that “converting” one of these sets to LSB is quite invasive.
 Probably not widely done.
 Of course the basic model “plain and “A” versions would not operate above 12 mc so they would be even less interesting to many Hams.

 On Primary power: In addition to the stock wet-cell battery there was an alternate manpack battery box which included holders for 70 D Cell batteries.
 Wow…A pragmatic logistics-supply consideration… The receiver only draws 95 mA.

-UPDATE: I just received this NIB Battery Box from Mark K1HF as a very kind donation to “The Cause”.
+UPDATE: I just received this NIB Battery Box and whip antenna clamp from Mark K1HF as a very kind donation to “The Cause”.
 This CY-6121/PRC-74 was as “NIB” (New In the Box) as you can get – it was still in the original vapor proof packaging from July 1971.
 Many Thanks Mark!!
 It’s gone to a Good Home.

 By the way, Mark is looking for a PRC-74 RT as he gathers all the accessories.
 Please help him out if you can, or if you have a lead!

 A rather complex “box”, it contains the inner clamp assembly for ten BB-418/U wet cell NiCad batteries.
 (The “/U” denoting Universal application) These batteries do not fill the entire volume of the box as you can see.
 This probably indicates the requirement to use this existing battery type (also used in the AN/TRC-77) even though the footprint of the RT could have accommodated somewhat larger batteries of a different geometry.

 There is another battery box for this set, the CY-6314/PRC-74.
 It was designed for use with two BA-386/4386 dry cells, a battery also used with the AN/PRC-25.
 This CY-6121/PRC-74 sports a 1968 Contract date from Hughes.